melisplatform/melis-front/README.md

     ```
     $melisSiteTranslationSvc = $this->getServiceLocator()->get('MelisSiteTranslationService');
     ```
-    To translate a certain text.
-You need to specify the translation key along with the lang id and site id.
+    To get a particular translation, You need to specify the translation key along with the lang id and site id.
     ```
     $test = $melisSiteTranslationService->getText('key', 1, 1);
     // Retrieves the translation for the language id 1 and site id 1.